I am so glad you have found your way here.

 Education and Credentials

-I am a Gestalt psychotherapist with an MA in Gestalt Psychotherapy from The Gestalt Centre and London Metropolitan University.
-I am an accredited member of UKCP, BACP, NCPS, UKAGP, IAGGT and a friend member of BAATN.
-My background is in linguistics, translation, and education, and I bring a culturally sensitive, multilingual perspective to therapy.
-I offer sessions in English, Spanish, and Italian.
+I hold an MA in Gestalt Psychotherapy from The Gestalt Centre and London Metropolitan University and am an accredited member of UKCP, BACP, NCPS, UKAGP and IAGGT, and a friend member of BAATN.
+My earlier career in linguistics, translation and education informs a neurodiverse affirmative, culturally sensitive, multilingual practice.

-I work across private practice, a mental health charity, and various professional training settings.
-I specialise in supporting: Neurodivergent clients (including ADHD and autism), Clients with experiences of trauma or intergenerational trauma and those exploring identity and belonging issues, and marginalisation.
+I work across private practice, a mental health charity and professional training settings.
+I specialise in supporting neurodivergent clients, people affected by trauma and intergenerational trauma, and those navigating identity, belonging and marginalisation.
+I offer therapy in English, Spanish and Italian.

 00986970